ambassify/parse-js/README.md

 parse().array([options = {}])
 ```

 This transformer will ensure that the selected value will be converted to an array.
-Whenever this fails it will set `null`.
+Whenever this fails it will return an empty array.

 - `options`
   - `mode` the methods that are allowed to be used to convert values to arrays. (default: `ANY`).
 Valid options are `ANY`, `JSON` and `SEPARATOR`.